paramvir3/Machine-Learning-Potentials-Halide-Perovskites-solar-cells-LEDs/README.md

   3. All kinds of phase transitions can be performed for example titled phase transitions, mixed cation-anion perovskite crystallization from homogeneous mixtures of ions, non-perovskite to perovskite phase transitions, nucleation from solutions etc.
   4. Also perovskite LEDs and their components

-  Important Note: Testing is under progress for many aspects since last year, finetuning is recommended for targeted problems
+  Important Note: Testing is under progress for many aspects since last year **AGAINST EXPERIMENTS,** finetuning is recommended for targeted problems

 - Use experimental structures https://github.com/paramvir3/Crystal-Structures-Halide-perovskite of halide perovskites